ARMmbed/uvisor-helloworld/README.md

+> **This example is deprecated and kept for historic purposed only: please refer to the [main repository](https://github.com/ARMmbed/uvisor) for more information**.

 # Hello World example for the uVisor

 This is a Hello World yotta executable created to show some of the security features provided by the uVisor.
 The application hosts a secure box that is able to generate a secret at runtime.
 The secret is stored in the box context, so it is protected by uVisor against the rest of the code.